Dense generic well-rounded lattices: Preliminaries

 \begin{definition} A lattice $\Lambda$ is a discrete subgroup of the additive group $(\Rn,+)$.
 Equivalently, it is a set where $\set{\B{b}_1, \B{b}_2,\dots, \B{b}_m}$ is a set of linearly independent vectors in $\R^n$ called a basis of $\Lambda$, and $m$ is called the rank of $\Lambda$.
 If $m=n$, then $\Lambda$ is said to be full rank. \end{definition}

-All lattices considered in this article are full rank and thus, when we speak of a lattice, we implicitly mean a full rank lattice.
+All lattices considered in this text are full rank.
 The non-singular square matrix $M$ whose columns consist of the basis vectors $\B{b}_i$, $1\leq i\leq n$, is called a \emph{generator matrix} for the lattice $\Lambda$.
-The generator matrix is not unique: if $M$ is a generator matrix for $\Lambda$ and $U\in\Z^{n\times n}$ is a \emph{unimodular} matrix, then $M'=MU$ is another generator matrix for $\Lambda$.
+The generator matrix is not unique: if $M$ is a generator matrix for $\Lambda$ and $U\in\Z^{n\times n}$ is a unimodular matrix, then $M'=MU$ is another generator matrix for $\Lambda$.
 We have the following two important examples of lattices frequently occuring in this article.